 Siberian Ginseng works amazingly as a tonic for fatigue, debility, declining capacity for physical and mental work as well as to aid convalescence.
-This herb is also used for improving heart function, immune function, chronic infections, chronic inflammation, and also as an adjunct to cancer treatment to help recover from toxic cancer treatments.
+This herb is also used for improving heart function, immune function, chronic infections, chronic inflammation, and also as an adjunct to xxxxxx treatment to help recover from toxic xxxxxx treatments.

 It is a very safe herb, although it’s recommended that Siberian Ginseng is used continuously for no more than a month and then a break of two weeks is suggested before resuming use.

 The roots of the plant are used in a water decoction 1.5-4g a day or in an alcohol tincture 2ml – 8ml a day.